howest-mct/2021-2022-projectone-DauweQuinten/readme.md

 # smart rainwater cistern

 ## About this project
 A smart rainwater cistern keeps your rainwater tank from drying out.
-This IoT-system knows when your cistern is getting dry and will fill him automatically afterwards.
+This IoT-system knows when your cistern is getting empty and will fill him automatically afterwards.

 The water level of a tank is continuously measured by an ultrasonic sensor.
 After a preset value has been reached, an electro valve will open causing drinking water to stream into your cistern.

-This way, you will never be out of rain water ever again!
+This way, your rainwater tank will never be out of water ever again!

 ## Setting some things up
 Hoe kan een externe persoon (die niets weet over de "ProjectOne" opdracht) het project snel runnen op de eigen pc?